JamesZFS/JamesZFS.github.io/_publications/2019-09-01-proxitalk.md

 date: 2019-09-01
 venue: 'IMWUT'
 paperurl: 'http://pi.cs.tsinghua.edu.cn/lab/papers/ProxiTalk.pdf'
-citation: 'Yang Z, Yu C, Zheng F, et al. ProxiTalk: Activate Speech Input by Bringing Smartphone to the Mouth[J].
-Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 2019, 3(3): 1-25. '
+citation: 'Yang, Zhican, Chun Yu, Fengshi Zheng, and Yuanchun Shi.
+"Proxitalk: Activate speech input by bringing smartphone to the mouth."
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies 3, no. 3 (2019): 1-25.'
 ---
 In this paper, we present ProxiTalk, an interaction technique that allows users to enable smartphone speech input by simply moving it close to their mouths.

 [Download paper here](http://pi.cs.tsinghua.edu.cn/lab/papers/ProxiTalk.pdf)

-Recommended citation: Yang Z, Yu C, Zheng F, et al. ProxiTalk: Activate Speech Input by Bringing Smartphone to the Mouth\[J\].
-Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 2019, 3(3): 1-25.
+Recommended citation: Yang, Zhican, Chun Yu, Fengshi Zheng, and Yuanchun Shi.
+"Proxitalk: Activate speech input by bringing smartphone to the mouth."
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies 3, no. 3 (2019): 1-25.